 - improve the quality of life in the town or parish

-Parish Councillors have an active interest and concern for their local community.
+Parish councillors have an active interest and concern for their local community.
 They represent local people and work in partnership with them and others when necessary.
-They help facilitate the provision of local services and facilities and take decisions that form the policy of the Council.
+They help facilitate the provision of local services and facilities and take decisions that form the policy of the council.

 Councillors are not paid and have to abide by a local government Councillors Code of Conduct and declare their financial interests in the parish.
 Councillors must also declare a personal or prejudicial interest in any matter under discussion at a parish council meeting.